abdelrahmanfekri/availability-copilot/README.md

 The objective is to help tutors easily create their availability schedules in a marketplace that connects them to students, by leveraging AI to understand natural language descriptions of availability.

-## Estimated Time of Development
+## Time of Development

-- Development: 6-8 hours
+- Development: 5 hours
-- Testing: 4 hours
+- Testing: 2 hours

 ## Skills Tested